 Lesmurdie Falls

-This secluded spot hidden up in the hills in Kalamunda National Park is a rare and wild natural swimming spot; prone to disappearing in the drier months making a dip all the more magical.
+This swimming hole hidden up in the hills in Kalamunda National Park is a rare and wild natural spot; prone to disappearing in the drier months making a dip all the more magical.
 Watch the water flow from the top, then head down to the bottom to swim at the foot of the waterfall.
-It’s the perfect end to a hillside hike through the bush.
+It's the perfect end to a hillside hike through the bush.
 Find the spot here.